EdD in Higher Education and Social Change

 Then, the three faculty members’ then sign and fill out the form, “Evaluation of EdD Student Performance—Written and Oral Comprehensive Exams, and Dissertation Proposal—EdD 693.”

-Once the proposal is approved, an outside expert in the area of the student’s dissertation topic joins the three faculty on the Review Board and makes their suggestions for revisions and improvements in the proposal.
-The rubric used in evaluating the student’s dissertation proposal is included in the document at: https://www.wisr.edu/wp-content/uploads/2020/06/Rubrics-for-qualifying-exam-comprehensive-exams-and-dissertation-proposal.docx
+Before the proposal is approved, the three WISR faculty send the draft proposal to an outside expert in the area of the student’s dissertation topic.
+The expert joins the three faculty on the Graduation Review Board and recommends revisions and improvements, and the four-member Graduation Review Board then approves the proposal.

 It is recommended that each student identify two or more current or former WISR students to serve as a peer support group and added source of feedback during the dissertation process.